rekire/autologin_plugin/README.md

 Experimental autologin plugin for Flutter.
 This library should log in the user if the login data are already known by the operating system of the device e.g. on the first run.

-You can check it yourself on the [github page](https://rekire.github.io/autologin_plugin/index.html) in supported browsers.
+You can check it yourself on the [github page](https://rekire.github.io/autologin_plugin/index.html) in supported browsers (basically all expect Firefox and Safari).

 ## Supported platforms
 ### Android